TheRobBrennan/microsoft-parter-network/modules/Deploy and run a containerized web app with Azure App Service/README.md

 # Exercise - Create and deploy a web app from a Docker image

+Azure App Service provides the hosting environment for an Azure-based web app.
+You can configure App Service to retrieve the image for the web app from a repository in Azure Container Registry.

+In the example scenario, the team has uploaded the image for the web app to Azure Container Registry and is now ready to deploy the web app.

+In this unit, you'll create a new web app by using the Docker image stored in Azure Container Registry.
+You'll use App Service with a predefined App Service plan to host the web app.

+## Enable Docker access to the Azure Container Registry (ACR)

+## Create a web app

+## Test the web app

 # Update the image and automatically redeploy the web app

 # Exercise - Modify the image and redeploy the web app